taky-kongo/alx-low_level_programming/README.md

 	* What are macros and how to use them
 	* What are the most common predefined macros
 	* How to include guard your header files

+0x0E-structures_typedef: In this project, we see:
+	* What are structures, when, why and how to use them
+	* How to use typedef